gitwheeler/cmput191-StarbucksIndex/README.md

 ![WageGraph_noline](https://user-images.githubusercontent.com/113123766/205983383-342dcd40-918c-47e1-bace-04a64c4cbf7d.png)

-This graph does not appear to have a strong correlation; however, if we add a line of best fit:
+This graph does **not** appear to have a _strong_ correlation; however, if we add a line of best fit:

 ![WageGraph_withline](https://user-images.githubusercontent.com/113123766/205983385-904417da-3f42-408e-bce5-e13b04bb5196.png)

-You can see that there is a linear association, as the price of coffee increases, so does the amount of money people make.
-There are a few outliers; however, the trend remains even without the occasional extreme example.
+You can see that there **_is_ a linear association**.
+As the price of coffee increases, so does the amount of money people make.

 # Why would Minimum Wage Effect The Price of Coffee?

 If you recall, I mentioned that Starbucks would be considered a **_luxury_** to most people.
 Since it is not a need, people will likely not purchase a coffee unless they can afford it.
 As such, people who make less money would pay less for a cup of coffee, and people who make more money would be more willing to spend more.
 There are several other factors at play as well, factors which may have a stronger correlation with the data, however, to a certain extent this relationship did prove to explain the results.

 # Conclusion